 To inspire service to our community, OΔK hosts a National Day of Service each year.
-In 2021, OΔK’s National Day of Service was held Thursday, April 8.
+In 2021, OΔK’s National Day of Service will be held on Thursday, April 8.
 Check out the inspiring stories of leadership and service here.

 We continue to recommend virtual ways to be engaged in service activities.

 - Give blood.
 Click here to make an appointment.

 - Support local small businesses.
 Order take-out from your favorite restaurant, buy a gift certificate to use later, or shop online with a local business.

 - Clean out your food pantry, and share it with your local food bank if you are able.

 - Send letters of support to individuals who are in nursing and assisted living homes in your town.